 Polymer and Materials Science at The University of Sydney

-Welcome to the Polymer Nanostructures Group in the School of Chemistry
+Welcome to the Polymer Nanostructures Group at The University of Sydney, Australia.

 Nanoscience defines a multidisciplinary research endeavour aiming at finding new ways to tackle current issues in the fields of sustainable

 materials, renewable energy and the diagnosis and treatment of diseases.
 The ability to control the synthesis of materials at the nanoscale allows us to produce tailor-made nanomaterials with

 distinct properties.
 In our group, we are interested in finding new ways to access unprecedented polymeric and hybrid nanostructures.
 Our aim is to produce complex and multifunctional nano-scale

 materials for applications in catalysis, energy, sensing and nanomedicine.
 Polymer science provides the ideal playground for creative materials design.